datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 two encoded positions, these and any other flags need to be ignored, i.e. encoded positions must be compared using the `Cursor.compare` method.

+### Closing cursors

+As cursors may reference resources (e.g. a file for on-disk tries), they must be closed after use.
+A closed cursor can no longer be advanced, but we allow for one specific use of closed cursors: calling `Cursor.tailCursor` and `RangeCursor.precedingStateCursor` on a closed cursor is supported.

+This is done to make it possible to construct tail tries. `Cursor` is `Closeable`, but `Trie` is not, and it must not hold resources until a cursor is requested.
+Because in various places we need to construct tries matching the current position in a cursor walk, we support this by wrapping a closed cursor in the resulting `Trie`, and making sure we can take the tail branch from that closed cursor.

 ## Merging two tries

 Two tries can be merged using `Trie.mergeWith`, which is implemented using the class `MergeCursor`.
 The implementation